-- 6.5.2 Members of the bargaining unit who are permanent employees applying for promotional opportunities and who meet the minimum qualifications for the position will be considered and interviewed. - 6.5.3 The City shall notify the worker applying for the promotion, in writing, of the City's decision to grant or deny the promotion. - 6.5.4 In the event a temporary employee is appointed to the position being temporarily occupied for 2080 hours or more, the total hours worked prior to the date of appointment shall be totaled and divided by the permanent hours per week, and the date of hireseniority adjusted to reflect the time served as a temporary employee.
-The adjusted date of hireseniority will be recognized for purposes of seniority, vacation, and salary advancements.
+- 6.5.2 Members of the bargaining unit who are permanent employees applying for promotional opportunities and who meet the minimum qualifications for the position will be considered and interviewed. - 6.5.3 In the event a temporary employee is appointed to the position being temporarily occupied for 2,080 hours or more, the total hours worked prior to the date of appointment shall be totaled and divided by the permanent hours per week, and the seniority adjusted to reflect the time served as a temporary employee.
+The adjusted seniority will be recognized for purposes of seniority, vacation, and salary advancements. - 6.6 Reclassification - 6.6.1 During the term of this Agreement, the City shall notify the employee concerned in case of contemplated change in job content as contained in the classification descriptions which were in effect at the beginning of the Agreement.

-6.6 Reclassification

-- 6.6.1 During the term of this Agreement, the City shall notify the worker concerned in case of contemplated change in job content as contained in the classification descriptions which were in effect at the beginning of the Agreement.
 The Union shall be notified in advance of any contemplated changes in classification descriptions and such changes shall be discussed with the Union, provided that the City shall have the final decision regarding job content.
-The Union shall be given a reasonable opportunity to meet and confer on the impact of any such changes on matters within the scope of representation. - 6.6.2 Once each year, during the month of January, a worker may request in writing a re-evaluation of his/her job based on significant changes in job content or significant discrepancies between job content and the classification description.
+The Union shall be given a reasonable opportunity to meet and confer on the impact of any such changes on matters within the scope of representation. - 6.6.2 Once each year, during the month of January, an employee may request in writing a re-evaluation of his/her job based on significant changes in job content or significant discrepancies between job content and the classification description.
 The request must contain justification.
-A statement by Management that a job re-evaluation request will be submitted with the departmental budget does not relieve a worker from the responsibility of submitting his/her own request in a timely manner.
-If meetings are held, the worker may request representation by the Union.
+A statement by Management that a job re-evaluation request will be submitted with the departmental budget does not relieve an employee from the responsibility of submitting his/her own request in a timely manner.
+If meetings are held, the employee may request representation by the Union.
 The City will process the request and issue a recommendation within ninety (90) days.
 The City shall not agree to a change in the appropriate pay level for a job description until the Union has received a copy of the proposed change and has been given the opportunity to meet and confer with the City.
 Reclassifications shall become effective the first pay period of the fiscal year.

-If the worker receives a favorable recommendation for reclassification prior to the first pay period of the fiscal year, he or she will receive pay for working out of classification under Section 7.8.
+If the employee receives a favorable recommendation for reclassification prior to the first pay period of the fiscal year, he or she will receive pay for working out of classification under Section 7.8.